max-two/.files/README.md

 ## How does it work?
 - [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) to setup dotfiles
 - [Homebrew](https://brew.sh/) as the package manager
-- [homebrew-autoupdate](https://github.com/DomT4/homebrew-autoupdate) to keep packages updated automatically
 - [homebrew-file](https://homebrew-file.readthedocs.io/en/latest/) to keep Brewfile up to date automatically
 - [Antidote](https://antidote.sh/) to manage zsh plugins
-- A Launchd script to sync this repo once a day automatically

 ## Setup
 Clone the repo, then cd into it and run: